Selenium: The Tool That Defined Browser Automation

 The WebDriver Revolution (2009–2011)

 Each browser had its own driver (ChromeDriver, GeckoDriver, etc.) that spoke the browser's native automation protocol.
-This was faster, more reliable, and could do things JavaScript injection couldn't—like handling file uploads and native dialogs.
+This was faster, more reliable, and could do things JavaScript injection couldn't, like handling file uploads and native dialogs.

 In 2009, at the Google Test Automation Conference, the Selenium and WebDriver teams decided to merge.
-The result was Selenium 2.0 (released 2011), combining Selenium's ecosystem with WebDriver's architecture.
+The result was Selenium 2.0 (released July 2011), combining Selenium's ecosystem with WebDriver's architecture.

 Becoming a Standard (2018)